Skip to content

 self.graph_registry = graphs

-# Attach the registry to the app's state for dependency injection
+# Attach the registry to the host app for callers that inspect app state.

 self.app.state.graph_registry = self.graph_registry